Luigi Ferdinando Dagnese: Works

 The Book of Breathing is the title of an ancient papyrus that revealed the exorcisms that enabled the souls of the dead to breathe in their crossing of the Realm of the Night.
 Gian, the novel's protagonist, has undertaken the translation of this manuscript.
 He lives in Palo Alto, the capital of the IT corporate world, and is in love with Dalya, a woman distraught by bereavement over her older brother's death.
 For the last several weeks, Dalya has been refusing herself to him.
-She has become the follower of a guru, J. J. Bernhard, who claims that his yoga discipline, centered on sexual abstinence, enables his pupils to stop the flow of time and suspend death.
+She has become the follower of a guru, J. J. Bernhard, who claims that his yoga discipline, centred on sexual abstinence, enables his pupils to stop the flow of time and suspend death.
 Gian has another rival in Dalya's Japanese husband, Seto, an IT executive who dreams of immortalizing his own mind's powers by means of some technological invention.
 In his frantic attempts to get Dalya back, Gian comes to realize that his actions follow one another like the tassels of a diabolic mosaic; it's as if his willpower was dominated by the very secrets he is stealing from the Book of Breathing.
 In order to assuage Dalya's mourning, he has undertaken to fit out the perfect tomb on the shores of the ocean, an empty tomb housing the ghost of her brother.
 It is from within this tomb that the shades of the night, invisible and inescapable, lead him to the destruction of his two rivals.
 In the end, Gian discovers that his struggle for Dalya's heart and body is ruled by a ruthless and mournful love, a love that is not of this earth.